"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 10. Grow By Mediavine – Formerly Social Pug

-There are lots of social sharing buttons for your WordPress posts/pages.
+There are lots of social sharing buttons for WordPress posts/pages.
 And I have tested and used many of them.
 Including Sumo, Shareaholic, AddThis, etc.

 One thing I have found in many of these plugins is that they add extra loads on your hosting server that increase loading speed by millies seconds.